tadabngn0132/GDC-Profile/README.md

   3. Commit your changes and submit a pull request.

 **License**
 This project is licensed under the MIT License.
 You are free to use, modify, and distribute the code with proper attribution.
+See the [LICENSE](./LICENSE) file for details.

 **Contact**
 For any inquiries or feedback, please email us at gdc.fpt2022@gmail.com.